King County profile

 Payroll employment

-• Overall, employment growth continued over the year but has been slowing.
+• Overall, employment growth declined over the year and has been slowing.

-• Over the month, employment increased in eleven major industry sectors, decreased in one and was unchanged in one.
-The largest increase was in leisure and hospitality.
-The only loss was in government.
+• Over the month, employment increased in two major industry sectors, decreased in nine and was unchanged in two.
+The largest increase was in construction.
+The largest loss was in information.

-• Over the year, employment in six major industries expanded, six contracted and one was unchanged.
+• Over the year, employment in five major industries expanded, seven contracted and one was unchanged.

-• Employment in private education and health services increased the most while employment in construction declined the most.
+• Employment in private education and health services increased the most while employment in professional and business services declined the most.

 Nonfarm employment estimates, not seasonally adjusted, King County